Pam Grier: Career

-In 2010 Grier began appearing in a recurring role on the hit science-fiction series Smallville as the villain Amanda Waller, also known as White Queen, head agent of Checkmate, a covert operations agency.
+In 2010, Grier began appearing in a recurring role on the hit science-fiction series Smallville as the villain Amanda Waller, also known as White Queen, head agent of Checkmate, a covert operations agency.
 She appeared as a friend and colleague to Julia Roberts' college professor in 2011's Larry Crowne.

 In 2010, Grier wrote her memoir, Foxy: My Life in Three Acts, with Andrea Cagan.

 Grier received an honorary Doctorate of Humane Letters from the University of Maryland Eastern Shore in 2011.
 That same year, she received an honorary Doctorate of Science from Langston University.

-According to Essence magazine, in Grier's career, "[s]o revolutionary were the characters Grier played that women reportedly would stand on chairs and cheer."
+Essence magazine wrote in 2012,"So revolutionary were the characters Grier played that women reportedly would stand on chairs and cheer".

-She founded the Pam Grier Community Garden and Education Center with the National Multicultural Western Heritage Museum.
-The purpose is to teach people about organic gardening, health and nutrition among other things.
+Grier founded the Pam Grier Community Garden and Education Center with the National Multicultural Western Heritage Museum.
+The purpose is to teach people about organic gardening, health, and nutrition among other things.
 The museum named its first garden in honor of Grier in 2011.

-In January 2018, Grier revealed a biopic based on her memoir is in the works, entitled Pam.
+In January 2018, Grier said that a biopic based on her memoir is in the works, entitled Pam.

 In April 2022, Turner Classic Movies (TCM) announced the fourth season of their podcast, The Plot Thickens, would focus on Grier's life and career.